AndrewB50/brim_home.html/README.md

-# brim_home.html
+#BR Interactive Media Website
-Home page created from scratch for Media website
+HTML and CSS files created from scratch for Media website